AlexReis1313/evolo-preprocessing-pointcloud/README.md

 * Get the current Tf from a fixed world frame to the frame_id that publishes a PointCLoud2 message
 * Publishes a frame_id from the fixed world frame that has the same x,y,z,yaw as the PointCloud2 publisher's frame_id, and null roll and pitch.
 This new frame is published in sync with new Laser Scan messages.
 Laser Scan messages have this new frame as their frame_id.
 * Converts the 3D PointCloud messages into 2D LaserScan messages.
-The convertion is made with an extra step that is ment to filter the water surface that is seen in the PointCloud, for the EVolo Vehicle.
+The convertion is made with several extra steps that filter the water surface and noise from the original PointCloud, in a surface maritime environment.

 # Filtering Technique

+In order to filter out noisy points in the PointCloud, an addaptive version of Radius Outlier Removal (ROR) is used.

+To filter out reflections seen in the water, points are removed if they land in low z coordinates and have a very low intensity in the XYZI pointcloud.

 In order to filter/segment out the water surface from the Point Cloud, eliminating all points below a certain height threshold makes use of the assumption that the roll and pitch estimation for the robot are correct.
 When these pitch and roll estimates have an associated error, this height threshold method eliminates a lot of important sections of the PoinCloud in long-range sections.